Positional information readout in $Ca^{2+}$ signaling: Abstract

 \section{Abstract}

 Living cells respond to spatially confined signals.
 Intracellular signal transmission often involves the release of second messengers like Ca$^{2+}$.
-They will eventually trigger a physiological response, for example, by activating kinases that in turn activate target proteins through phosphorylation.
+They eventually trigger a physiological response, for example, by activating kinases that in turn activate target proteins through phosphorylation.
 Here, we investigate theoretically how positional information can be accurately read out by protein phosphorylation in spite of rapid second messenger diffusion.
-We find that accuracy is increased by binding of the kinases to the cell membrane prior to phosphorylation and by increasing the rate of Ca$^{2+}$ loss from the cell interior.
-These findings could explain some salient features of conventional protein kinases C.
+We find that accuracy is increased by binding of kinases to the cell membrane prior to phosphorylation and by increasing the rate of Ca$^{2+}$ loss from the cell interior.
+These findings could explain some salient features of the conventional Protein Kinase C$\alpha$.

 Living cells respond to external chemical and physical stimuli.
 In many cases, external factors result in global cellular responses with substrate-stiffness dependent cell differentiation being a particularly dramatic example~\cite{Engler:2006ga}.
 In other cases, signals carry spatial information on a subcellular scale~\cite{Rosse:2010gr}.
-In this way, localized uptake of extracellular material through endocytosis can be initiated~\cite{Godlee:2013fr} as well as targeted release through exocytosis~\cite{Oheim:2006jv}, amoeba migrate along chemical gradients~\cite{VanHaastert:2004bs}, neurons reinforce or weaken synapses~\cite{Deisseroth:1996ht,Wheeler:2008ja}, and T cells of the immune system polarize in response to infection with pathogens~\cite{Kapsenberg:2003it}.
+In this way, localized uptake of extracellular material through endocytosis can be initiated~\cite{Godlee:2013fr} as well as targeted release through exocytosis~\cite{Oheim:2006jv}, amoeba migrate along chemical gradients~\cite{VanHaastert:2004bs}, neurons reinforce or weaken synapses~\cite{Deisseroth:1996ht,Wheeler:2008ja}, and immune cells polarize when making contact with antigen presenting cells~\cite{Kapsenberg:2003it}.